• Skip to primary navigation

 • Check your granola before the time is done.
 Every oven is different, so I recommend checking your granola after 25 minutes.
 If it's darkening to much around the edges, lower a bit the temperature or move it to an upper rack.

-• I don't recommend using quick oats ONLY for this recipe, as texture will change too much and you risk not getting a crunchy granola;
+• I don't recommend using only quick oats for this recipe, as texture will change too much and you risk not getting a crunchy granola.

 • Banana chips are optional, but they make this granola even more delicious!
 Crunch them a bit if they're too big, and only add them after baking, when storing the granola.

-How to get big clusters
+🧇How to get big clusters

 • You need to press down the granola when placing it on the baking sheet.
 Do it with a spoon or your fingers;